-A. Requirements for Local Projects: NACo believes counties should be permitted to make a distinction between projects that are statewide and local in character, with requirements for local projects being much less complex.

-- B. Regional Planning: NACo believes that regional planning organizations, in cooperation with state and local governments, should be limited to planning for services and facilities of regional significance. - C. Statewide Planning: NACo supports states, with local governmental review and approval, developing multiyear plans and programs for highway improvements and believes that the federal government should review and approve these annual state plans and programs. - D. Increased Funding for Local Infrastructure: NACo believes Congress should increase funding for highways and bridges owned by local governments by redirecting amounts authorized strictly for state-owned highways and bridges. - E. Off-System Investments: NACo supports federal investments for certain projects that are off the federal-aid system, including: - Programs that target the rehabilitation of critical elements of the transportation system in our aging regions and communities, including high-risk rural roads; - Funding for the replacement or rehabilitation of critically deficient bridges which may not be on the federal-aid system, particularly those off-system bridges under county control; - Funding to eliminate or grade-separate the most serious hazards among the 165,000 rail-highway grade crossings not on the federal-aid or state-aid systems. - F. Trucks and Vehicle Size and Weights: NACo believes adequate federal funding should be provided to compensate state and local governments for any infrastructure upgrades necessary to accommodate the vehicle size, weight, and configurations mandated by Congress.
-NACo also supports the continued requirement that all trucks have underride protection devices and believes that the National Highway Traffic Safety Administration should periodically review the adequacy of such regulations. - G. Standards for Center and Edge Line Markings: NACo opposes mandated standards for center and edge line markings and believes local governments should be allowed to implement their own policies and procedures. - H. Intelligent Transportation Systems (ITS): NACo believes counties should be provided flexibility and federal funding to adopt ITS technologies and related infrastructure. - I. Highway Safety Plans: NACo supports the requirement that states develop and update State Strategic Highway Safety Plans in an effort to reduce accidents and fatalities on our nation's roads and believes states should be required to, at a minimum, cooperate with local government officials in the development their statewide safety plans. - J. Metropolitan Congestion: NACo supports increasing, and expanding local control over, funding to urban and suburban counties to address congestion.
+- A. Requirements for Local Projects: NACo believes counties should be permitted to make a distinction between projects that are statewide and local in character, with requirements for local projects being much less complex. - B. Regional Planning: NACo believes that regional planning organizations, in cooperation with state and local governments, should be limited to planning for services and facilities of regional significance. - C. Statewide Planning: NACo supports states, with local governmental review and approval, developing multiyear plans and programs for highway improvements and believes that the federal government should review and approve these annual state plans and programs. - D. Increased Funding for Local Infrastructure: NACo believes Congress should increase funding for highways and bridges owned by local governments by redirecting amounts authorized strictly for state-owned highways and bridges. - E. Off-System Investments: NACo supports federal investments for certain projects that are off the federal-aid system, including: - Programs that target the rehabilitation of critical elements of the transportation system in our aging regions and communities, including high-risk rural roads; - Funding for the replacement or rehabilitation of critically deficient bridges which may not be on the federal-aid system, particularly those off-system bridges under county control; - Funding to eliminate or grade-separate the most serious hazards among the 165,000 rail-highway grade crossings not on the federal-aid or state-aid systems. - F. Trucks and Vehicle Size and Weights: NACo believes adequate federal funding should be provided to compensate state and local governments for any infrastructure upgrades necessary to accommodate the vehicle size, weight, and configurations mandated by Congress.
+NACo opposes any increases in truck size or weight until Congress requires a full impact analysis that any increases may have on the national transportation system, including the added cost on state and local governments.
+NACo supports full funding of these impacts by Congress and expects Congress to fund any additional impacts suffered by local infrastructure in Congress' performing of the analysis.
+NACo also supports the continued requirement that all trucks have underride protection devices and believes that the

+National Highway Traffic Safety Administration should periodically review the adequacy of such regulations.

+- G. Standards for Center and Edge Line Markings: NACo opposes mandated standards for center and edge line markings and believes local governments should be allowed to implement their own policies and procedures. - H. Intelligent Transportation Systems (ITS): NACo believes counties should be provided flexibility and federal funding to adopt ITS technologies and related infrastructure. - I. Highway Safety Plans: NACo supports the requirement that states develop and update State Strategic Highway Safety Plans in an effort to reduce accidents and fatalities on our nation's roads and believes states should be required to, at a minimum, cooperate with local government officials in the development their statewide safety plans. - J. Metropolitan Congestion: NACo supports increasing, and expanding local control over, funding to urban and suburban counties to address congestion.